seanbaxter/circle/new-circle/README.md

 ## Feature files

-**I don't want you to mark files with directives.** `#feature on` is mostly for demonstration purposes and to give curious programmers an easy way to probe the effects of each feature.
+**I don't want you to mark files with features directives.** `#feature on` is mostly for demonstration purposes and to give curious programmers an easy way to probe the effects of each feature.
 Marking up every source file with features creates its own kind of dependency issue: in most cases you'd prefer a way to keep them all in sync.
-There's a solution:
+How do we get a _single point of definition_ to control a project's features?

-* `feature include "path"` loads the project's _feature file_
+* `#feature include "path"` loads the project's _feature file_.

-For each source file opened, Circle looks in that file's folder for a file named **pragma.feature**.
-Each line of this file indicates one feature.
-The feature mask of each file is initialized to the features listed in **pragma.feature**.
+Create a single _feature file_ somewhere special in your project.
+Perhaps in the root `inc` folder.
+Then `#feature include` it with a relative path from all the files in your project.
+The including file activates all the features listed in the feature file.

+There are three things I like about feature inclusion:
+1. It's explicit.
+You know you're using Circle's feature system, because right at the top, your file opts in.
+1. There's a single point of definition.
+Files won't get out of sync as developers add or remove features.
+If you add a feature to the feature file, it propagates to all C++ files that include it.
+1. It accommodates multiple feature files.
+Do you want a different feature file for debug or safety builds?
+Do you have legacy files and new source in the same folder?
+Do you want the files in each folder to share a feature file, as opposed to all f iles in the project?
+That's all supported.
+You can include _different feature files_.

+Feature files are loaded with Circle's preprocessor subsystem.
+Feature files undergo the [first three phases of translation](https://en.cppreference.com/w/cpp/language/translation_phases).
+This means `//` and `/* */` comments are supported, so you can document your selection of features.
+There should be one identifier token per feature.

-When a project lead says it's time to upgrade to a new feature (and this may be a frequent thing, as fine-grained safety-related features get deployed on a rapid schedule), a build engineer can simply insert a new line in each `pragma.feature` file in the folders of interest, and go through the compile/test/edit cycle until the issues are resolved.
+When a project lead says it's time to upgrade to a new feature (and this may be a frequent thing, as fine-grained safety-related features get deployed on a rapid schedule), a build engineer can simply insert a new line in the project's feature file in the folders of interest, and go through the compile/test/edit cycle until the issues are resolved.
 Push those changes and you've updated your project to satisfy the new set of requirements.
 This is a path to strengthen your confidence _in existing code_ by increasing strictness in the language.

 What's the migration vision for Carbon or Cpp2?
 Rewrite all your code in Carbon or Cpp2!
 I don't want people to have to rewrite anything.
 Instead, enable one feature at a time and keep at your compile/test cycle until you've resolved any conflicts created by these new "bubbles of code."